 The test for materiality of an omission is whether a reasonable man would attach importance to the fact omitted in determining a course of action.
-It is well established that a materially misleading omission of past performance information occurs when a promoter makes optimistic statements about the prospects of the business but fails to include past performance information that would be useful to a reasonable investor in assessing those statements.
+It is well established that a materially misleading omission of past performance information occurs when a securities promoter makes optimistic statements about the prospects of the business but fails to include past performance information that would be useful to a reasonable investor in assessing those statements.
 Additionally, general cautionary language does not render omission of specific adverse historical facts immaterial.

 The SEC brought this enforcement action against defendants Steven Wyer, Kurt Beasley, and Merchant Capital, LLC ("Merchant"), alleging violations of the registration and antifraud provisions of the federal securities laws.
 Wyer and Beasley, through Merchant, sold interests in twenty-eight registered limited liability partnerships ("RLLPs") to 485 persons.
 The SEC asserted that these interests were "investment contracts" within the meaning of the federal securities laws, and that the defendants had committed securities fraud in marketing the interests.
 The district court concluded that the interests were not investment contracts and, regardless, that the defendants had not committed securities fraud.